 Step 3 – Selecting The Account You Want to Give Access To

-Once you have clicked on the Admin Link, it will take you to a page that looks like the one below.
-Once on that page, you will need to select the account (from the drop down menu) you would like to give the user access to (we have selected our own site for this demo, but you will need to select your site).
+Once you have clicked on the Admin link, it will take you to a page that looks like the one below.
+Once on that page, you will need to select the account (from the drop-down menu) you would like to give the user access to (we have chosen our site for this demo, but you will need to select your site).